 But not everyone.

-Regardless of whether you love the feeling of the gloves or not, visually the gloves are stunning — sleek shiny red with a premium leather than screams for attention.
+Regardless of whether you love the feeling of the gloves or not, visually the gloves are stunning — sleek, shiny red with a premium leather that screams for attention.
 You might not be a good boxer in the gym, but you sure damn feel like one when you put them on and strut around.

 Cleto Reyes Boxing Glove Models